 Full Registration Renewal

 All full registrations expire on March 31st of each year.
 In order to ensure your continuous registration, you are required to renew your registration every year.
-Current full registrants may renew online through the Member Portal during the Renewal Period – from early February to the end of March.
+Current full registrants may renew online through the Members Portal during the Renewal Period – from February 6 to March 31.

-In order to receive your seal and wallet-size card BEFORE your previous year’s expires, please ensure your completed renewal application is received by CTCMA by March 3rd.
+In order to receive your wallet-size card and a valid seal BEFORE your current one expires, please submit your completed renewal application by the first Monday of March.

 Registration Renewal Fees and Receipt ▶ ▼